ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/ParameterID/general_information/ParameterID_structs.rst

 Structs for ParameterID_Data
 ============================

+Every used struct, which is unique to the ParameterID, is declared in a separate header ``uz_ParameterID_data.h``.
+This includes the global structs and individual structs of each ``ID-state``.
+They are all declared in the common header, to ensure data integrity over each separate ``ID-state``.
-Explains the global structs, which are not specific to one individual
+Listed below are the global structs, which are not specific to one individual state.

 .. doxygenenum:: uz_PID_Control_selection